linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

 >
 >Do not stop a Zookeeper cluster while any Storm clusters that depend on it are running.
 This may result in data loss.

-To stop a cluster, user the `stop` command:
+To stop a cluster, use the `stop` command:

     ./zookeeper-cluster-linode.sh stop zk-cluster1 api_env_linode.conf